Sarahhoanghtn/ProjectEuler/1-50/8/README.md

-*Largest Product in a Series*
+**Largest Product in a Series**

-The four adjacent digits in the 1000-digit number that have the greatest product are 9 x 9 x 8 x 9 = 5832.
+The four adjacent digits in the 1000-digit number that have the greatest product are *9 x 9 x 8 x 9 = 5832*.

     73167176531330624919225119674426574742355349194934
     96983520312774506326239578318016984801869478851843